intel/k8s-device-scalability-tester/deployments/README.md

 ...
 *** PASS ***
 ```
-(Assumes default names for namespaces, and "sleep" backend taking 2s
+Above assumes default names for the namespaces, and "sleep" backend
-for each request.)
+being configured to take 2s for each request.
+For more accuracy, a
+significantly larger runtime value than what the backend actually
+uses, should be specified.

+(To reduced testing time, script runs each test round only 4x longer
+than the specified request time, which does not provide very accurate
+results.)

 Validate media backend scalability to have at least 1.4x throughput
 increase for each backend replica count doubling, for workload running